luidev0/luidev0/README.md

 <h1 align="left">🧙‍♂️Greetings, wanderers!
 I'm Luigui!</h1>

-💻Software Engineer & Web Developer
+💻Software Engineer | Web Developer Jr. | Data Analyst Student
 ---------------------------------

 Bachelor in Software Engineering and got into the wizardly world of Web Developement aiming to become a Fullstack Developer.
 Solid bases on UI/UX and JavaScript.
 Working with frameworks such as NextJS.
 Oh!
 I almost forget that I'm looking to learn Data Science and Python.
 I'm a big nerd of rol playing, JRPG or tactics games.
 Wouldn't mind sharing my knowledge with y'all!